Jarmos-san/hugo-blog/content/posts/how-to-create-custom-keymaps-in-neovim-with-lua.md

 map("n", "<Leader>a", ":cclose<CR>")
 ```

-Now that the code is properly modularised, you can maintain it more easily &
+Now that the code is properly modularised, maintenance shouldn't be a chore &
-without breaking something in the process.
-Further, if you wish extending our
+chances of something breaking will be much lower.
+Further, if you wish extending
-rudimentary `map()` function is as simple making your necessary changes to the
+our rudimentary `map()` function is as simple making your necessary changes to
-`utils` module!
+the `utils` module!

-That said, chances are if you've been using Neovim for a while now, you're yet
+That said, chances are, if you've been using Neovim for a while now, you're yet
 to migrate your configs to Lua code.
 And you'll be glad to hear that the Neovim
 devs went through great lengths to maintain backwards compatibility.
-If you're
+If making
-uncomfortable to make the necessary changes to existing configs, it's possible
+migration changes from Vimscrip to Lua code for your existing configs makes you
-to use Lua code right within Vimscript as well.
-Refer to `:h heredocs` for more
+uneasy, then don't fret.
+You can even use Lua code right within Vimscript as
-info on the topic.
+well!
+For that, refer to `:h heredocs` for more info on the topic.

 To help you figure your way around while migrating the existing configs, the
 next section will suggest some useful references you could take a look at.

 ## Final Words & Things to Look Forward to

-The optional Lua runtime within Neovim is a godsend & one such feature which
+The optional Lua runtime within Neovim is a godsend & it's also one such feature
-makes Neovim particularly stand out apart from Vim.
-But since the features &
+which makes Neovim particularly stand out apart from Vim.
+But since the features
-Neovim itself is comparatively new, resources around these features are hard to
+& Neovim itself is comparatively new, resources around these features are hard
-come by.
-As such following are some resources you might want to take a look at
+to come by.
+As such following are some resources you might want to take a look
-if configuring Neovim with Lua piques your interests.
+at if configuring Neovim with Lua piques your interests.

 1. [A Guide to Using Lua in Neovim](https://github.com/nanotee/nvim-lua-guide)
 2. [`h: lua`](https://neovim.io/doc/user/lua.html) for a comprehensive guide on